IbrahAbd/Tower-Of-Creation/README.md

 | AttackSound.cs | Plays a random attack sound from a list whenever the associated animation state is entered.
 | controller.cs  | Handles the page turning interaction with the recipe book.

 ## Assets used

-Most assets were acquired off the unity asset store with the exception being that of the Firing FX.
+Most assets were acquired off the unity asset store with the exception being that of the the many FX.

 The following Synty Pack was used for most FX used throughout the experience:

 https://syntystore.com/products/polygon-particle-fx-pack (Purchased from Humble Bundle for $1 in March 2025)

-## Source Files and Executable
+## Source Files

-Source files can be found [here](https://gitlab.cs.uct.ac.za/mdlmah007/tower-of-creation) hosted on the uct cs gitlab servers.
+Source files can be found [here](https://gitlab.cs.uct.ac.za/mdlmah007/tower-of-creation) hosted on the UCT CS Gitlab servers.

+## Build executable

-The windows executable can be downloaded from [here]().
+The windows build can be downloaded from [here](https://drive.google.com/drive/folders/141nkooyf4jXhO3puiDnCheEiSxXfYKXD?usp=sharing).
+- Be sure to download the entire "TOC Build" folder
+- The Windows executable is located in the "TOC Build" folder and called "TowerOfCreationFinal.exe"
+  - Launch it to play the game.
+- Make sure SteamVR is running before launching!

-## Developers 🛠️
+## Developers

 - [Ibrahim Abdou](https://github.com/IbrahAbd)
 - [Zahra Bawa](https://github.com/LokiDoki-Z)